goldenguy00/ror2skillsplusplus/README.md

 ## FAQ

+**When playing multiplayer my/friend's game doesn't work.
+What is going wrong?**

+Skills++ isn't properly networked and relies upon any existing networking in the game code to synchnoize the game state across all the connected clients.
+Additionally, some parts of the game are determined on the host.This leads to the case where the a connected player could have an upgrade skill but the host won't know to change the behaviour.

+For example, Huntress's glaive is coded to always bounce six times and the glaive projectile is determined by the host game.
+If a connected player upgrades and throws their glaive it will still only bounce six times because the host doesn't know the player upgraded their glaive.

 **Will Skills++ support modded characters?**

 Yes.
 There is support for third party code to integrate with the Skills++ system.
 Guides are available [here](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/blob/feature/master/Documentation/supporting-modded-characters.md) alongside the mod's source code.

 **Skills++ makes the game a cakewalk.
 Do you recommend any other mods to balance the game?**

 I'd highly recommend harb's [Diluvian Difficulty](https://thunderstore.io/package/Harb/DiluvianDifficulty/) mod.
-It adds a new harder difficulty to the game that should level the playing fields a bit more.
+It adds two extra difficulties to the game that should level the playing fields a bit more.

 ## Special thanks